 Hilary has played a key role in GreenSpirit since the mid 1990s.
 As well as serving on Council, she runs a local GreenSpirit group in Stratford and organises both the annual GreenSpirit walking holiday/retreat and ‘Wild Week’ in Snowdonia.

 Joan Angus was brought up in Yorkshire at the foot of the Hambledon hills, went to an Anglican Convent School, and worked as an Occupational Therapist mainly in Hampshire, where she raised her family.
 She is now a grandmother of four.
 A country girl at heart, her passions are her dog, wildlife, gardening, writing and sewing.
 She regularly goes circle dancing, and practises Tai Chi.
-Joan has researched her family history, and has started writing a novel based on this.
+Joan has researched her family history, and has written novels based on this.

 She says: “I became hooked on GreenSpirit at the Leicester conference in 2004 where David Abram was the speaker.
 The movement and all it stands for fulfils my spiritual needs, and gives me the opportunity to be with like-minded people who speak my language.”